Judging follows the national policies and guidelines, overseen by an independent professional auditor.

 Judges read submissions in their own time during the judging period.

 After the judging review period, a deliberation day occurs where the judging team confers and agrees upon a clear winner, and also allocates silver, bronze and finalist positions.
 All entries that receive a score of more than 70 (out of 100) will become a finalist.

 The judging panel for the 2021 Tasmanian Tourism Awards will be respected and experienced members of tourism or associated industries.
-They all volunteer a significant amount of their own time to judge entries and provide entrants with feedback.
+They all volunteer a significant amount of their own time to judge entries and provide entrants with detailed and carefully thought out feedback.
 Three of the best Tasmanian Tourism Awards Judges are selected annually to judge in the prestigious Australian Tourism Awards.

 The judging team is led by the Chair of Judges, whose role is to facilitate and moderate the judging process.
 The Chair of Judges is appointed for three years and is typically someone with significant experience as a state and national Tourism Awards judge.

 Judges briefing2 September 2021